 Take for example a home that was built in 1979 that still has the original furnace in place.
 Say that home is a 2500 square foot rancher with a basement.
 It may have a 115,000 BTU furnace that at the time it was installed was properly sized for the home.
 But over the years the home has had some significant upgrades made to it that have improved the overall efficiency of the home itself.
 Insulation has been added to the attic and walls.
 New energy star rated windows and storm doors have been installed.
 Leaks have been sealed to prevent outdoor air infiltration, and the original unfinished basement is now finished.
 That original 115,000 BTU furnace, or perhaps a “new” 115,000 BTU furnace that was installed in 1998, is likely now over-sized for the home.

-I always recommend choosing a furnace with a variable speed circulating blower.
-These motors are not only quieter than a standard fixed or multi-speed motor, they are far superior in performance and use far less electricity than a standard motor.
-They will enhance the performance of any furnace, and even help improve the efficiency and performance of the home’s central air conditioning system if the home is equipped with with an AC system.
-The variable speed motor’s constant fan setting allows you to continually circulate air throughout the home while operating at a lower (and quieter) CFM airflow rate, thus helping to eliminate air stratification (hot and cold spots) within the home, improve air filtration and enhance the performance of any indoor air quality devices such as whole house humidifiers and air purifiers that are connected to the home’s HVAC system.
+I always recommend choosing a furnace with a variable-speed circulating blower.
+These motors are not only quieter than a standard fixed or multi-speed motor, but they are also far superior in performance and use far less electricity than a standard motor.
+They will enhance the performance of any furnace, and even help improve the efficiency and performance of the home’s central air conditioning system if the home is equipped with an AC system.
+The variable-speed motor’s constant fan setting allows you to continually circulate air throughout the home while operating at a lower (and quieter) CFM airflow rate, thus helping to eliminate air stratification (hot and cold spots) within the home, improve air filtration and enhance the performance of any indoor air quality devices such as whole-house humidifiers and air purifiers that are connected to the home’s HVAC system.

-The Amana AMVC model two-stage varaible speed gas furnace (www.amana-hac.com) is one of my favorite’s offering superb performance along with quiet and dependable operation.
+The Amana AMVC model two-stage variable-speed gas furnace (www.amana-hac.com) is one of my favorite’s offering superb performance along with quiet and dependable operation.

-For more information regarding new furnaces or any other home comfort products, please feel free to contact us.
+For more information regarding new furnaces or any other home comfort products, please feel free to contact us [gravityform id=”8″ title=”true” description=”true”].
 We provide free in-home estimates for all new equipment installations.